Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

 \subsection{Energy estimates.}

-Now we are in a position to prove the a priori estimate for $E(t)$.
-For the sake of simplicity, we perform the energy estimates directly on $J$ here.
-In fact, to be more strict, the following estimates should be performed firstly on a sequence of smooth functions which converges to $J$, and then we show that the final energy estimate also holds when the limit is taken.
+Finally, it's the time to prove the a priori estimate in forms of $E(t),F(t)$.
+We will start with \eqref{eqn cDt2 J} here.
+For the sake of simplicity, we perform the estimates directly on $J$.
+Although, to be more strict, the following estimates should be performed firstly on a sequence of smooth functions converging to $J$, and then we should show that the final energy estimate also holds when the limit is taken.